 The WPS agenda continues to be intertwined in patriarchal power dynamics.
 Implementation of WPS is suffering within a broader climate of pushback on women’s human rights and barriers to civil society.

 The WPS agenda suffers from a lack of holistic implementation, policy coherence, and accountability.
 There is a persistent gap between rhetoric and concrete action, including on resourcing.

-Read the new report, UNSCR 1325 at 20 Years: Perspectives from Feminist Peace Activists and Civil Society.
+Read the new report, UNSCR 1325 at 20 Years: Perspectives from Feminist Peace Activists and Civil Society in English and Arabic.